Skip to Content

 MS, Utkal UniversityPhD, Indian Institute of Technology Bombay

-Post Doctoral, University of Michigan-Ann Arbor & University of Nebraska-LincolnPost Doctoral, Massachusetts Institite of Technology
+Post Doctorate, University of Michigan-Ann Arbor & University of Nebraska-LincolnPost Doctorate, Massachusetts Institite of Technology

 "Research in our laboratory resides at the interface of chemistry and biology to understand the molecular mechanisms of metalloenzymes important for bioenergy conversion, human health and disease, or environmentally valuable.
 The focus is on applying X-ray crystallographic, spectroscopic, and biochemical tools to investigate enzyme catalysis.